GRACE: PHOTOGRAPHS, 1955–1969

-Starting at the height of her career in 1955 – Grace had just received the Oscar for her performance in The Country Girl – we first encounter the actress on the set of Alfred Hitchcock’s To Catch a Thief, filmed on the Côte d’Azur, then see her pose for photographers at the Cannes Film Festival a few months later.
+Starting at the height of her career, we first encounter Grace on the set of Alfred Hitchcock’s To Catch a Thief, filmed on the Côte d’Azur in 1954, then see her pose for photographers at the Cannes Film Festival a few months after winning an Oscar for her performance in The Country Girl.
 Through the lens of Irish-born photographer Edward Quinn, we witness her first meeting with Prince Rainier at the Royal Palace in Monte Carlo, a photo opportunity arranged by Paris Match to which both parties had only reluctantly agreed.
 Photograph by photograph, their story unfolds: Prince Rainier’s voyage to the United States in December – ostensibly for medical reasons – where he would spend Christmas with the Kellys and propose to Grace, then Grace’s voyage to Monaco the following spring for her wedding.
 A kaleidoscope of intimate snapshots and press photographs goes far beyond the polished images associated with the fairy-tale story of the decade.
 Instead, it offers unique and unexpected glimpses of Grace’s world: the world of the court, of high society and celebrities, of public commitments and royal duties.
 And at the same time, the private world of family life, of personal encounters, of moments that capture her disarming allure and esprit.

 In this lies the charm of the exhibition: carefully composed and researched – each photograph is accompanied by valuable background information – it flows easily like a vivid conversation or a pleasant walk through the years, drawing the viewer in from the first photograph to the last.